 “I was unclear about my needs.
 Now I understand the four principles.
 It will help me to understand more about me and others.”
 Peter

-“I came here facing challenges on how punishment and reward should be abolished in our daily life, and wondered what could be the replacement or alternative.
-Now I plan to change my working system through NVC since I know that NVC can improve the lives of people from myself to others through identifying our needs inour lives.”
+“I came here facing challenges on how punishment and reward should be abolished in our daily life and wondered what could be a replacement or alternative.
+Now I plan to change my working system through NVC since I know that NVC can improve the lives of people from myself to others through identifying our needs in our lives.”
 Joseph

 “I came here with a desperate need for enlightment, resources, support and connection to help me implement NVC effectively and affectively in all communities I am volunteering for.
 Now I feel motivated, and I believe to be taking with me even more than I came here for.
 So, I am anxious to start spreading at least the NCV basic principles immediately!”
 Lucia

 “I came to the Workshop having work experiences.
-However the NVC knowledge was a real wow or AHA moment.
-I got the knowledge I will carry with & influence people around me for the rest of my life.”
+However, the NVC knowledge was a real wow or AHA moment.
+I got the knowledge I will carry with and influence people around me for the rest of my life.”
 Sam